AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 effectively.
 ![AWS:detail/](/aws_homepage.JPG)
 ## VPC CREATION
+A VPC is a virtual network environment that provides a secure and isolated space for resources in the AWS cloud.
+It allows users to: Customize network configurations, Control traffic, Connect to other resources securely, Isolate resources, and Enhance security.
+### VPCs are made up of components like:
+1. Subnets
+2. Route tables
+3. Security groups
+4. Network ACLs
+5. Internet and VPN gateways
+6. Peering connections.
-I used the vpc created by our instructors because we have reached the number of vpc's to be created in AWS for free.
+I used the vpc created by our instructors which is Lita_Project_Vpc because we have reached the number of vpc's to be created in AWS for free.
 ![AWS:detail/](/vpc.JPG)
 ## SECURITY GROUP
 ### THINGS TO KNOW ABOUT SECURITY GROUP